LinkedInLearning/xamarin-maui-2455002/README.md

-# Moving from Xamarin Forms to Maui
+# Moving from Xamarin.Forms to .NET MAUI
-This is the repository for the LinkedIn Learning course `Moving from Xamarin Forms to Maui`.
+This is the repository for the LinkedIn Learning course Moving from Xamarin.Forms to .NET MAUI.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Moving from Xamarin.Forms to .NET MAUI][lil-thumbnail-url]

+It’s time to get up to speed with .NET MAUI, the new face of Xamarin.Forms developed by Microsoft as a replacement.
+In .NET MAUI—or, more accurately, .NET Multi-platform App UI—you can build native mobile and desktop apps that run anywhere, all from a single, shared code base.
+In this course, software developer and instructor Kevin Ford gives you an overview of the most important features of .NET MAUI including the critical changes it makes to Xamarin.Forms.

+Explore what you need to know to get started writing code with the new project structure.
+Learn about the key differences between .NET MAUI and Xamarin.Forms, including namespace changes, new views and controls, and major effects on cross-platform view rendering.
+Join Kevin to find out more about .NET MAUI and gather insights to boost your coding career.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.